norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 <img src="/static/images/IMG_20181024_161900.jpg" width="200" height="150" />

 We especially encourage applications from women, who as a demographic are under-represented in the cycle trade.
-One of the aims of our project is to provide a service that is friendly, approachable, and inclusive for all.
+One of the aims of our project is to provide a service that is friendly, approachable, and inclusive for all. {% endcapture %} {% include sidebar.html %}

-Selection for the job will, of course, be made on merit and we welcome applications from everyone with an enthusiasm to join our project. {% endcapture %} {% include sidebar.html %}

 ## Current Vacancies:

 ### Co-op member/Cycle Mechanic/Project Co-manager
 Full training provided.
 See Job Sepcification for details.
 Closing date for applications 20th March 2019

+APPLICATIONS NOW CLOSED FOR SHORTLISTING

 #### Please read all the information below carefully - we will only consider applications that provide all the information we have asked for.